Skip to content

 Eleven filters ship — Mono, Noir, Sepia, Invert, Vivid, Cool, Warm, Fade, Chrome, Instant, Tonal — plus None.
 A couple of honest platform caveats: recorded video records the unfiltered feed, the Android live-preview filter needs API 31+ (it uses RenderEffect; captured photos are still filtered on older Android), and Windows has no live filter.

 This is where CameraView stops being “a camera” and becomes a platform.
-Add IFrameAnalyzers to Camera.Analyzers and the pipeline streams frames off the UI thread with per-analyzer drop-on-busy back-pressure (only one frame in flight per analyzer — it never backs up).
+Assign an IFrameAnalyzer to Camera.Analyzer and the pipeline streams frames off the UI thread with drop-on-busy back-pressure (only one frame in flight — it never backs up).
+It’s one analyzer at a time, and you set or swap it freely while the camera is running.

 Every analyzer has two channels:

-1. A strongly-typed event carrying the semantic result (the barcode value, the faces, the recognized text, the structured document).
+1. A strongly-typed event carrying the semantic result (the barcodes, the faces, the recognized text, the structured document).

 2. The return value of its analysis: styled OverlayBoxes to draw.
 A returned set persists until the analyzer returns a different set (replace) or null (clear).

-var barcode = new BarcodeAnalyzer(); // ZXing.Net over luminance — all platforms
+var barcode = new BarcodeAnalyzer(); // native — Apple Vision (iOS/macOS) / Android MLKit

-var motion = new MotionAnalyzer(); // pure-managed frame differencing
+Camera.Analyzer = new MotionAnalyzer(); // pure-managed frame differencing — every platform

 Events are marshalled to the UI thread for you, so handlers can touch UI directly.

-Section titled “MVVM: declare analyzers in XAML, bind commands”
+Section titled “MVVM: declare the analyzer in XAML, bind commands”

-Analyzers are BindableObjects, and CameraView’s content property is Analyzers, so you can declare them inline under the one cam: prefix and bind each analyzer’s …Command to your ViewModel — fired on the UI thread with the same args as the event:
+Analyzers are BindableObjects, and CameraView’s content property is Analyzer, so you can declare it inline under the one cam: prefix and bind its …Command to your ViewModel — fired on the UI thread with the same args as the event.
+Bind a shutter button to the camera’s ScanCommand to arm it:

 </cam:CameraView>